 First, second, third generation (and beyond!) of Irish people pull out their favorite Aran and wear it with pride for the celebrations but what is it about Aran knitwear that has made it so interlinked with the "day of the Irish"?

 Most likely it's the strong bond of wearing something that is genuinely Irish that attracts people (not to mention that Aran knitwear is now held in the highest regard within international fashion houses!) in knowing that they're wearing a garment with real meaning.
 The Aran sweater is a badge of pride, a symbol of history.

-The intricate patterns of Aran Fisherman sweaters and cardigans have deep symbolic meaning with each stitch having a direct link to some facet of Irish cultural life and perhaps it is this more than anything that connects the craftwork of Aran knitters to Ireland's day of national celebration.
+The intricate patterns of Aran fisherman sweaters and cardigans have deep symbolic meaning with each stitch having a direct link to some facet of Irish cultural life and perhaps it is this more than anything that connects the craftwork of Aran knitters to Ireland's day of national celebration.